Christine Longaker: Author, Palliative Care and Self-Compassion Trainer

-My passion is uncovering the tapestry that connects us all, and seeing the weave, the colors, the light and shadow.
+Christine Longaker writes: “My passion is uncovering the tapestry that connects us all, and seeing the weave, the colors, the light and shadow.
 Sometimes it takes my breath away, like a beautiful stained-glass window suddenly illuminated by sunlight.
-There is a beauty and connectedness that comes from our suffering, our hard-earned wisdom of letting go, and from those moments of tender-hearted support we offer each other on our journey through life.
-During the thirty-five years I’ve given professional trainings in palliative care and spiritual care, I was deeply moved to witness the courage of participants who were willing to heal old hurts, or long-standing grief.
+There is a beauty and connectedness comes from our suffering, our hard-earned wisdom of letting go, and from those moments of tender-hearted support we offer each other on our journey through life.
+During the forty years I’ve given professional trainings in palliative care and spiritual care, I was deeply moved to witness the courage of participants who were willing to heal old hurts or long-standing grief.

-We learn from each other, in this give-and-take, and, when we’re clear and aware, we enrich each other in every gesture and word of kindness.
-Sometimes, by releasing an old pain, or letting go of a story or pattern that we realise no longer serves us, our inner radiance returns, re-kindling a joy for life we thought we’d lost!
-For me, resilience isn’t just the capacity to survive adversity, resilience can be buoyancy, a vivid aliveness that says “Thank you” to the whole of life.
+“We learn from each other, in this give-and-take, and, when we’re clear and aware, we enrich each other in every gesture and word of kindness.
+Sometimes, by releasing an old pain, or letting go of a story or pattern that no longer serves us, our inner radiance returns, re-kindling a joy for life we thought we’d lost!
+For me, resilience isn’t just the capacity to survive adversity, resilience is also buoyancy, a vivid aliveness that is connected to the whole of life.

-When all feels bleak outside, I find that beauty restores me: walking by a lake, or capturing a photograph of a scene that inexplicably touches me, or reading a poem by Mary Oliver, John O’Donohue, or Rumi.
+“When all seems bleak, beauty restores me: walking by a lake, capturing a photograph of a scene that inexplicably touches me, or reading a poem by Mary Oliver, John O’Donohue, or Rumi.
 There’s an inner beauty manifesting, too, in quiet moments of stillness and openness, turning toward the presence of my true self.

 After a recent period of profound challenges and loss, my heart and mind turned in the direction of self-compassion.
-It’s been an amazing journey of rediscovery, as I’ve come to understand my life, and others, in a deeper and more compassionate way.
+It’s been a meaningful journey of rediscovery, as I’ve come to understand my life, and others, in a deeper and more compassionate way.
 I’ve learned to tap into the grace of self-forgiveness, even in the midst of difficult situations.
 I am inspired to offer these insights and tools for developing self-compassion, reconnecting with our natural kindness, and finding healing and peace.”

 “The Benefits of Integrating Compassion in Healthcare”, Empathy and Compassion in Society, London, November 2012

-Conference teachings for sale
+Conference keynote talks for sale